tsa-dom/contents/pages/about.md

 --->
 #### Hi, I'm Tapio Salonen!

-I'm currently studying Computer Science at the University of Helsinki.
-My passion is to learn constantly and it's one of my main reasons why I started this blog.
+I'm Computer Science student at the University of Helsinki which passion is especially Agile Software Development.

-My interests are:
-* Full Stack development
-* Cyber Security
-* Data Structures and Algorithms
-* DevOps
-* And much more!

-If you want to contact me, you can do it by email:

-contacts.tapio@pm.me
+The best way to learn new thigns is to teach the others.
+I'm eager to learn new things constantly and that's one of the reasons why I set up this blog platform.
+Topics which I'm going to cover through posts are related to my interests which are for example Full Stack development, programming techiques, devops and much more.